 Thawing in the Refrigerator:

 Make sure your turkey is thawed properly – take it out of the freezer ahead of time and let it thaw slowly in the refrigerator.
-Once it’s thawed, give it a good pat down with a paper towel to make sure it’s nice and dry.
-You can also consider using a turkey brine if you want that extra juicy goodness!
+Once it’s thawed, give it a good pat down with paper towels to make sure it’s nice and dry.

 Weight of Turkey | Thawing Time (Refrigerator) |